philo-groves/ktest/README.md

 ## Requirements
 - A Rust-based kernel

-- A functional allocator in your kernel (alloc is used by this library)
+**An allocator is NOT required for this library to function correctly.
+This library uses heapless structures without dynamic allocation.**

 ## Setup